paulbors/deep_learning_with_tensorflowjs/README.md

 ## Important Note About the Status of this Book

 This book is currently a work in progress.
 I am writing it in the open to allow others to review and comment as I work to complete it.
 I am a big believer in open source software so I think it makes sense for more books on software development, computer science, artificial intelligence and machine learning to be written in an open source manner.

-Originally, I was writing this book with a publisher; however, I decided to self-publish it since I was simultaneously writing another book with a different publisher and did not have the time to complete both manuscripts within the time constraints I was given.
-I think this is a good thing because both publishers had very aggressive deadlines (both gave me less than six months to complete both books) but this was a lesson for me to learn as a first-time author.
+Originally, I was writing this book with a publisher; however, I decided to self-publish it since I was simultaneously writing another book with a different publisher and did not have the time to complete both manuscripts and manage an increased workload caused by the COVID-19 global pandemic.
 Now that I can publish this book on my own terms and on my own timeline I can take the time to present the material in way that I think would benefit readers the most.

 I plan to spend a couple of hours a week completing these chapters so note that they are very rough and are in their beginning stages.
 However, you should feel free to read them and provide feedback as you see fit by opening an issue on GitHub.
 Contributions are also welcome.
 The contribution instructions appear in [CONTRIBUTING.md](./CONTRIBUTING.md).
 I plan to credit every contributor that contributes to the book.

 ## Table of Contents